 The Board holds monthly public meetings at Chicago Police Headquarters, 3510 South Michigan Avenue.
-Meetings take place in the evening, and members of the public are invited to attend and are welcome to address questions or comments to the Board (prior sign-up by 4:30 p.m. of the day before the meeting is required of those wishing to address the Board).
+Meetings take place in the evening, and members of the public are invited to attend and are welcome to address questions or comments to the Board, the Superintendent of Police, and the Chief Administrator o the Independent Police Review Authority (prior sign-up by 4:30 p.m. of the day before the meeting is required of those wishing to address the Board).
 In addition to receiving input from the community, the Board reports on disciplinary actions and other matters, and receives a report from the Superintendent of Police.